keysmusician/holberton-system_engineering-devops/README.md

 </p>

 # System Engineering & DevOps
-Assignments in [Holberton School's](https://www.holbertonschool.com/) Foundations curriculum.
+DevOps projects in [Holberton School's](https://www.holbertonschool.com/) Foundations curriculum.

 ## Table of Contents
 * [About](#about)